AR-js-org/AR.js-Docs/docs/index.md

 - On device with multi-cameras, Chrome may have problems on detecting the right one.
 Please use Firefox if you find that AR.js opens on the wrong camera.
 There is an open issue for this.
 - To work with Location Based feature, your phone needs to have GPS sensors
 - Please, read carefully any suggestions that AR.js pops-up -as alerts- for Location Based on iOS, as iOS requires user actions to activate geoposition
-- Location Based feature is only available on A-Frame
+- Location Based feature is only available on A-Frame in `master` however a pure three.js version is available on the `dev` branch

 ### Always deploy under https